relativitydev/file-migration-cli/README.md

     ```
 ### Parameter descriptions for source login

 The following table describes each of the parameters used to log in to a source instance.
-For more parameters, see [Commands](#commands) and [Authentication - target instance](#authentication-target-instance).
+For more parameters, see [Commands](#commands).

 Parameter|Description
 --------------|------------------